CoFH/cofh.github.io/docs/servos/index.md

 : Match items that are added by the same mod.
 This is ignored by default.

 ### Item routing
-A servo can be configured to prefer sending items to certain blocks in the network.
+At higher [tiers](#tiers), a servo can be configured to prefer sending items to certain blocks in the network.

 Nearest-First
 : Items are sent to the nearest connected block first.
 This is the default mode.